Special routes of U.S. Route 5: Newport alternate route

 U.S. Route 5 Alternate (US 5 Alt.) in Newport, Vermont, runs parallel to US 5.
 US 5 goes through the downtown area, while US 5 Alt. goes around the southeast side of the city.
 The road that US 5 Alt. is on only carries the name of Coventry Street.
 This route starts from its southern terminus at its junction with US 5, near the edge of the city limits.
 The road goes northeast and meets with the South Bay on the east side.
 US 5 Alt. continues straight after intersecting with 2nd Street.
 Before the next intersection, US 5 turns northwest still as Coventry Street entering the Newport urban area.
 The road keeps straight until its northern terminus at US 5 in downtown Newport.

 Derby Line alternate route

 U.S. Route 5 Alternate (US 5 Alt.) in Derby Line, Vermont, is an alternate way to reach Canada from US 5.
 The road that US 5 Alt. is on only carries the name of Caswell Avenue.
 This route starts from its southern terminus at its junction with US 5 in downtown Derby Line.
 This road then travels east to Interstate 91 (I-91).
-At I-91, US 5 Alt. merges with the I-91 northbound continuing until its northern terminus at the US–Canada border.
+At I-91, US 5 Alt. merges with the I-91 northbound continuing until its northern terminus at the Canada–United States border.
 The road continues north as Autoroute 55 in Quebec, Canada.